shanx999/shanx999/README.md

 - 👋 Hi, I’m @shanx999
-- 👀 I’m interested in bloackchain projects and web development
+- 👀 I’m interested in blockchain projects and web development
 - 🌱 I’m currently learning JS, Solidity
 - 💞️ I’m looking to collaborate on Blockchain projects
 - 📫 How to reach me ...nasanker@yahoo.com